PeqNP/ays-docs/content/library/what-is-a-node-api.md

 #### Parser: `CSVParser`

 There must be only two columns.
-The first column is the displayable value.
-The second column the value.
+The first column is the displayable value (becomes the option's `name`).
+The second column the value (becomes the option's `value`).

 #### Parser: `JSONParser`